Bharadwaj-183/treasurehunt-frontend/README.md

 user will be given a ceaser text. user should guess the shift and decipher it. the shift is "24" and it is clued in with an "X" moving.
-After 2 minutes of time a hint button will be available which they can use to decipher the text.
+After 2 minutes of time a hint button will also  be available which they can use to decipher the text.

 Answer for round 3- "position of x" => 24.
-so shift the ceaser text by 24 letters. then user will get a sentance saying "I don't know why but jack's hat is suspicious."
+so shift the ceaser text by 24 letters. afer 2 mins user will get a hint saying "I don't know why but jack's hat is suspicious."

 then if user look at jack's hat there will be a link to click. clicking that link is the answer.